va loan network white logo

 Deep Dive: Friction Points and Documentation

-• Request the lender’s net tangible benefit worksheet and break‑even math so you can verify the logic yourself.
+• Get the lender’s net tangible benefit worksheet and break‑even math in writing.

 How VA Loan Network Fits into Complex VA Loans

 We are not a lender.
-We exist to help Veterans understand the rules, identify complex scenarios early, and then compare offers from multiple VA‑approved lenders who work these edge cases every day.
+We help Veterans identify complex scenarios early, then compare offers from VA‑approved lenders who work these edge cases every day.

 What VA Loan Network Does

-• Algorithmic matching to VA‑approved lenders based on your situation, goals, and timing.
+• Matching to VA‑approved lenders based on your situation, goals, and timing.

 • Multiple offers shown side by side so you can compare rates, fees, and conditions.